jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 -----

-This is nice to put in documentation: that the symbols and their connection, besides being separate connected shapes, when positioned molecularly, will form symbols of their own, consisting of a combination of symbols.
+This is nice to put in documentation: that the symbols and their connection, besides being separate connected shapes, when positioned molecularly, might form symbols of their own, consisting of a combination of symbols.
 When you use standard positioning, these symbols can be interpreted as a whole, instead of looking at each symbol individually.

 -----